 Concern about Snowden’s NSA revelations may have kickstarted a renewed interest in cybersecurity, but any change will take a lot of time to filter down through the Chinese policy system, making it unlikely that China will significantly improve its security technologies in the short- and mid-term future, which gives the advantage to the United States.
 This seems to be the consensus among the technically knowledgeable in the United States with its large multinational population, including many Indians in high places, and also in Germany.
 Let the Chinese use their own equipment.
 Maybe it works, maybe not.
 There is a lot more to putting a national network together than kit.

 Younger generations of both Chinese and US technologists are aware of the disparity, and this is where the possibility for negotiations exists.
-Take this off the diplomacy table.
+Take this option off the diplomacy table.
 Do not overreact.

 Option 2: The United States is the graduate school of China.
 China’s twelfth Five-Year Plan for strategic emerging industries will not reach even modest success without access to the technical research and PhD programs of US universities.
 Innovation depends on diverse inputs.
 This is the history of San José, Seattle, Boston, and New York City, where research programs and companies include many national cultural inputs in design, software engineering, and development.
 Chinese Internet and networking technologies and services remain almost completely derivative, and dependent upon a protected—though large—domestic network that minimizes the opportunity for foreign participation.